UV Sun Rays and Your Window

 - Is the UV ray in tanning beds.

 - It penetrates the skin more deeply than UVB, thus playing a big role in sun damage including wrinkles.

 - The SPF on sunscreens tells you only a little about whether the product protects you from UVA.
 Look for sunscreens labeled “broad spectrum,” but even then full UVA-protection is more complex.
 Bottom line, I recommend mineral sunscreens for the best, most reliable UVA protection (click here to read more) or Mexoryl SX if you really don’t like mineral sunscreens.

 How do you know how well your window blocks UV rays?

-For exposure through windows that don’t claim to block UV rays I definitely tell my patients to reapplying mineral sunscreen every 2 hours if they can’t move out of the direct sunlight.
-It’s also time to get creative about trying to create shade too.
-That would be pretty tough in a ‘trendy’ office building with floor to ceiling windows, which is what makes this question such a challenge.
+For exposure through windows that don’t claim to block UV rays, I definitely tell my patients to reapply mineral sunscreen every two hours if they can’t move out of the direct sunlight.
+It’s also time to get creative about trying to create shade, too.
+That would be pretty tough in a “trendy” office building with floor-to-ceiling windows, which is what makes this question such a challenge.